leftworld/video2jpeg/README.md

-video2jpeg , use ffmpeg
+video2jpeg jpg, use ffmpeg

-video to jpeg , mp4, h264 and so.
+video to jpeg jpg, mp4, h264 and so.

-Video one frame convert to jpeg .
+Video one frame convert to jpeg jpg.

 for lua or openresty .